-Camping shall be permitted only in designated campsites, areas, or facilities.
+Occupancy.
+Camping is permitted only in designated campsites, areas, or facilities.
 A campsite or facility will be determined occupied only after all required fees have been paid, registration information completed, and all permits properly displayed.
 Unique circumstances may arise, and specific sites or facilities by virtue of design may require exceptions to the capacity limits.